-Marvel fans celebrate as Angela Bassett manages something no MCU actor has

-‘Astounding’: Marvel fans celebrate as Angela Bassett manages something no MCU actor has at Golden Globes
+‘Astounding’: Marvel fans celebrate Angela Bassett’s MCU feat at the Golden Globes

 ‘We showed the world what Black unity, leadership and love looks like,’ said the ‘Black Panther’ star